Nuveen Municipal Closed-End Fu - GuruFocus.com

 FORWARD-LOOKING STATEMENTS

-Certain statements made in this release are forward-looking statements.
+Certain statements made or referenced in this release may be forward-looking statements.
 Actual future results or occurrences may differ significantly from those anticipated in any forward-looking statements due to numerous factors.
 These include, but are not limited to:

 You should not place undue reliance on forward-looking statements, which speak only as of the date they are made.
 Nuveen and the closed-end funds managed by Nuveen and its affiliates undertake no responsibility to update publicly or revise any forward-looking statements.